ONE Championship: Fighter salary

 Fighter salaries in Asia are not publicly disclosed so information about ONE FC's fighter purses is not in the public domain.
 However, in January 2014 Ben Askren revealed that he was being paid a minimum of US$50,000 per fight as well as a US$50,000 win bonus.
 This was also the same amount Adriano Moraes made in his first fight against Demetrious Johnson.
 Following a legal dispute with his management team, Moraes signed a new contract that saw him making US$100,000 to show and US$100,000 to win, as well as a US$250,000 flat fee as champion and a US$10,000 monthly salary over two years.

-Some fighter purses have been reportedly low as US$1,300 with a win bonus US$1,300, which was the amount received by Kyrgyzstani MMA fighter Anelya Toktogonov in her fight on ONE Friday Fights.
+Some fighter purses have been reportedly low as US$1,300 with a win bonus US$1,300, which was the amount received by Kyrgyzstani MMA fighter Anelya Toktogonova in her fight on ONE Friday Fights.

 A cash bonus known as the "ONE Warrior bonus" was introduced on 9 July 2014 and implemented for the first time at ONE Fighting Championship: War of Dragons on 11 July 2014.

 An award of US$50,000 is given out at the end of certain events to the fighter who impresses the most in terms of:"